National inventory of asbestos in Public Services and Procurement Canada buildings

 The Government of Canada carefully manages the risks associated with asbestos in its buildings.
 All buildings owned or leased by PSPC that contain asbestos are required to have an asbestos management plan.
 If asbestos has recently been discovered, an asbestos management plan may not yet be in place.
 PSPC is working diligently with landlords to ensure that asbestos management plans are developed for the few leased buildings that do not yet have them.

-To learn more about how Public Services and Procurement Canada manages asbestos in its buildings
+To learn more about how Public Services and Procurement Canada manages asbestos in its buildings, consult the page Asbestos in Public Services and Procurement Canada-owned buildings.

 - Date modified: